katonpang/CaseStudy1DDS/README.md

 ## Data

 The analysis uses two datasets:
 - `Beers_updated_2.csv`: Contains information about different craft beers, including ABV, IBU, style, and more.
-This file is an update from the original data set Beers.csv with some of the missing ABV values populated after research, but it still has the missing IBU values.
+This file is an update from the originally provided data set Beers.csv with some of the missing ABV values populated after research, but it still has the missing IBU values.
 - `Breweries.csv`: Provides details about breweries, including their name and location.

 Budweiser_US_Craft_Beers_Study.Rmd contains the code for the analysis, including data loading, cleaning, and visualization.
 You can run the R Markdown file to reproduce the analysis and generate the results.